Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/2-kin-clan.md

 "Good," growled Tyal.
 "Now answer well, ‘cuz your life depends on it.
 Was this an accident?"
 Tyal tightened his terrible grip and crushed Fiin’s shoulders into total uselessness.
 The smaller Clanless tried to wiggle free but instead earned a smashing bear hug so intense he could hardly draw breath.
 No escape.

 But Fiin had already made his choice.
-He had agreed to the ordeal and couldn’t back out without consequence, so he answered the question with every scrap of effort he could muster. "*Hnngh…* Yes… *S—sirr."*
+He had agreed to the ordeal and couldn’t back out without consequence, so he answered the question with every scrap of effort he could muster. "*Hnngh...* Yes... *S—sirr."*

 "Good," Tyal said conversationally.
 "Was the accident your fault?
 Were you at the controls?
 Did you just slip up and make a mistake?
 Tell me. **NOW."**

 Tyal pulsed his pawgrip so strongly, Fiin could hear and feel a soft pop in each shoulder.
 Whatever it was the sensation was like *fire* and was such an intense experience, he didn’t notice the huge claws from both of those terrible paws sinking to their roots into his tortured, broken shoulders.
 Pain wasn’t a good enough word.
 Poor little Fiin felt a mad desire to wail his surrender, end the ordeal and escape those cruel paws, the incredible and growing pressure on his lungs, and most of all that vicious, looming face with its massive teeth.
-But Straightshields could *smell* lies and Fiin *knew* he didn’t do anything wrong…what could Tyal smell?
+But Straightshields could *smell* lies and Fiin *knew* he didn’t do anything wrong... what could Tyal smell?
 Fiin was beyond rationality at that point.

-"…N—nno*ghh…sirrr"* The grip dug *yet deeper.* Fiin mouthed a silent yelp of agony; he couldn't stop his reaction but he would be *damned* if he would give the monster the satisfaction of a pained wail.
+"...N—nno*ghh... sirrr"* The grip dug *yet deeper.* Fiin mouthed a silent yelp of agony; he couldn't stop his reaction but he would be *damned* if he would give the monster the satisfaction of a pained wail.
 At least, that’s what he told himself later.
 In that moment he wasn’t thinking anything except to *endure.*

 In response Tyal huffed into Fiin’s headfur in a darkly amused sort of way and snuffled long and aggressively while kneading those shoulders.
 Fiin struggled mightily and endured the torture.
 Unsatisfied by whatever he was looking for, Tyal viciously threw Fiin to the ground, flipped him over then sat astride his hips, pinning him utterly.
 Finn moaned in pain and was momentarily stunned dizzy by the violence of it, but he quickly gathered his wits and tried to crawl away.
 Sadly, his shoulders were completely broken and he couldn’t move his arms at all.
 Annoyed, Tyal settled his enormous weight onto little Fiin’s pelvis, who grunted miserably in new and intense pain.
 He was trapped and helpless.

 And in any case Tyal would have none of that.
-He snarled darkly, "Having…regrets, are we?
+He snarled darkly, "Having... regrets, are we?
 Maybe I oughta bust your hips up, too.
 Keep you from squirming away!
 You want that?
 Get laid up in traction for a month?"
 He wiggled atop his victim to emphasize the point.

 **"NO!!"**